grodansparadis/vscpl2drv-tcpipsrv/README.md

 For TLS/SSL use prefix "stcp://"

-##### auth-domain
-The authentication domain.
-In reality this is an arbitrary string that is used when calulating md5 checksums.
-In this case the checksum is calulated over "user:auth-domain-password"

-##### path-users
-The user database is separated from the configuration file for security reasons and should be stored in a folder that is only readable by the user of the host, usually the VSCP daemon.

-The format for the user file is specified below.

-##### response-timeout
-Response timeout in milliseconds.
-Connection will be restarted if this expires.

 ##### encryption
 Response and commands from/to the tcp/ip link server can be encrypted using AES-128, AES-192 or AES-256.
 Set here as